Financial Toolset

 Real-World Scenarios

-• International Move: An employee relocating from the U.S. to London could incur costs around $77,000, with $25,000 for shipping household goods and $15,000 for temporary housing.
+• International Move: An employee moving from the U.S. to London could face costs of around $77,000, based on corporate relocation data.
+That includes an estimated $25,000 for shipping and $15,000 for temporary housing.

 Try the Calculator